axibase/atsd/rule-engine/logging.md

 ## Logging to Database

 `OPEN` and `CANCEL` status changes are automatically stored in the database and can be retrieved with [Data API: Alert History Query](../api/data/alerts/history-query.md).
-The records are visible on the **Alerts: Alert History** page.
+The records are visible on the **Alerts > Alert History** page.

 In addition, the 'Log to ATSD' checkbox can be enabled for each rule separately to generate messages which can be retrieved with [Data API: Message Query](../api/data/messages/query.md) and are visible on the **Messages** tab.
 The messages are persisted with `alert` type and `rule-engine` source.